How to Write Calls-To-Action (CTAs) that Work

 Have an ecommerce website or a common form site users fill out?
 Saying thank you can be a great way to convert additional leads or nurture prospects into loyal fans.
 When current or prospective customers make purchases, sign up for promotions, or fill out web forms, don't stop there.
 Use the thank you page as a way to advertise additional opportunities, like a free eBook download after an initial purchase or a free demo after an email sign up, through the use of targeted CTAs.

 If you're not putting energy into calls to action, you may be missing out.
 A few simple tweaks can change your entire strategy for the better, converting more leads with better results.
-Our exclusive eBook, "32 Proven Content Marketing Tips, Tricks and Ideas", can give you the insider scoop you need, helping you write the best possible CTAs, no matter what you're trying to accomplish.
+Our exclusive eBook, "How to: Double your lead generation in 30 days", can give you the insider scoop you need, helping you write the best possible CTAs, no matter what you're trying to accomplish.